SRL: Scaling Distributed Reinforcement Learning to Over Ten Thousand Cores: Abstract

 \section{Abstract}

-The ever-growing complexity of reinforcement learning (RL) tasks demands a distributed RL system to efficiently generate and process a massive amount of data to train intelligent agents.
+The ever-growing complexity of reinforcement learning (RL) tasks demands a distributed system to efficiently generate and process a massive amount of data.
 However, existing open-source libraries suffer from various limitations, which impede their practical use in challenging scenarios where large-scale training is necessary.
-While industrial systems from OpenAI and DeepMind have achieved successful large-scale RL training, their system architecture and implementation details remain undisclosed to the community.
-In this paper, we present a novel system abstraction on the dataflows of RL training, which unifies practical RL training across diverse applications into a general and flexible framework and enables fine-grained system-level optimizations.
-Following this abstraction, we develop a scalable, efficient, and extensible distributed RL system called \sysfullname (\sysname).
-The system architecture of {\sysname} separates major RL computation components and allows massively parallelized training.
-We also introduce a collection of techniques to further optimize the system performance.
-Moreover, \sysname offers user-friendly and extensible interfaces, which facilitate the development of customized algorithms.

-\mzy{Our evaluation shows that \sysname outperforms existing academic libraries in both a single machine and a medium-sized cluster.
-In a large-scale cluster, the novel architecture of {\sysname} leads to up to 3.7x speedup compared to the design choices adopted by the existing libraries. }

-We also conduct a direct benchmark comparison to OpenAI's industrial system, Rapid \cite{openai5}, in the challenging hide-and-seek environment\cite{hns}. {\sysname} reproduces the same solution as reported by OpenAI with up to 5x speedup in wall-clock time. \mzy{Furthermore, we also examine the performance of \sysname in a much harder variant of the hide-and-seek environment and achieve substantial learning speedup by scaling {\sysname} to over 15k CPU cores and 32 A100 GPUs.
-Notably, \sysname is the first in the academic community to perform RL experiments at such a large scale.}
+In this paper, we present a novel abstraction on the dataflows of RL training, which unifies diverse RL training applications into a general framework.
+Following this abstraction, we develop a scalable, efficient, and extensible distributed RL system called \textbf{\emph{\sysfullname} (\sysname)}, which allows efficient and massively parallelized training and easy development of customized algorithms.
+Our evaluation shows that \sysname outperforms existing academic libraries, reaching at most \textbf{\textit{21}x} higher training throughput in a distributed setting.
+On learning performance, beyond performing and scaling well on common RL benchmarks with different RL algorithms, {\sysname} can reproduce the same solution in the challenging hide-and-seek environment as reported by OpenAI with up to 5x speedup in wall-clock time.
+Notably, \sysname is the first in the academic community to perform RL experiments at a large scale with over 15k CPU cores. \sysname source code is available at: \url{https://github.com/openpsi-project/srl}.